-- Article 43 (1) Judicial enforcement against immovable property (excluding any fixtures on land that are not registrable; hereinafter the same applies in this Section) (hereinafter referred to as "enforcement against immovable property") is carried out by the method of a forced sale at auction or forced administration.
-These methods may be used jointly. - (2) As it concerns judicial enforcement for a claim whose subject matter is the payment of money, co-ownership interests in immovable property, registered superficies and farming rights, and co-ownership interests in those rights are deemed to be immovable property.
+- Article 43 (1) Judicial enforcement against immovable property (excluding any fixtures on land that are not registrable; the same applies in this Section) (referred to as "enforcement against immovable property" below) is carried out by the method of a compulsory auction or forced administration.
+These methods may be used jointly. - (2) As it concerns judicial enforcement of claim for payment of money, coownership interests in immovable property, registered superficies and farming rights, and co-ownership interests in those rights are deemed to be immovable property.

-- Article 44 (1) The district court having jurisdiction over the relevant location (or, for what is regarded to be immovable property pursuant to the provisions of paragraph (2) of the preceding Article, the place where it is to be registered) has jurisdiction over enforcement against immovable property as the enforcement court. - (2) If a building exists over multiple jurisdictional districts of district courts, any of the district courts having jurisdiction in the locality of the land on which that building exists have jurisdiction over judicial enforcement against that building as the enforcement court, and the district court having jurisdiction in the locality of the relevant land or the district court that has received a petition for judicial enforcement against the building has jurisdiction over judicial enforcement against the land on which that building exists as the enforcement court. - (3) In the cases of the preceding paragraph, the enforcement court may, when it finds it to be necessary, transfer the case to another court with jurisdiction. - (4) No appeal may be entered against an order under the provisions of the preceding paragraph.
+Article 44 (1) The district court having jurisdiction over the relevant location (or, for what is regarded to be immovable property pursuant to the provisions of paragraph (2) of the preceding Article, the place where it is to be registered)

+- has jurisdiction over enforcement against immovable property as the enforcement court. - (2) If a building exists over multiple jurisdictional districts of district courts, any of the district courts having jurisdiction in the locality of the land on which that building exists have jurisdiction over judicial enforcement against that building as the enforcement court, and the district court having jurisdiction in the locality of the relevant land or the district court that has received a petition for judicial enforcement against the building has jurisdiction over judicial enforcement against the land on which that building exists as the enforcement court. - (3) In the cases of the preceding paragraph, the enforcement court may, when it finds it to be necessary, transfer the case to another court with jurisdiction. - (4) No appeal may be entered against an order under the preceding paragraph.

-Division 2 Forced Sale at Auction
+Division 2 Compulsory Auction